casmls/casmls.github.io/_posts/2017-03-02-VINandDNA.md

 Experiments
 -----------

 Imitation learning is a supervised learning problem where the optimal policy for a novel task is learned through a set of observations of optimal actions and states in related tasks.
 The tasks could be grid world navigation in different landscapes that are generated from the same distribution.
-In such experiments the VIN architecture generalizes better than other convolutional architectures that are more similar to those in the works (ref).
+In such experiments the VIN architecture generalizes better than other convolutional architectures that are more similar to those in the works.
 Other experiments include a discretized versions of problems with continuous state spaces where the above formalism cannot be directly applied, as well as a web navigation task that generalizes the 2D state space of the previous experiments.
 In all the experiments the VIN outperformed competing architectures.

 The results for the grid world experiment are shown below.
 Note the higher success rate of the Value Iteration Network compared to architectures based on convolutional networks without the VI module.
 The performance gap is bigger for larger grids.
 The trajectory difference is a measure of the difference between the trajectory predicted by the network and the optimal shortest path to the goal.
 ![ABC]({{site.base_url}}/img/VIN-result.png)